snapcd-samples/sample-deployment/README.md

 terraform apply
 ```

+After running `terraform apply`, navigate to [snapcd.io/Stacks/samples?action=DependencyGraph](https://snapcd.io/Stacks/samples?action=DependencyGraph) (provided that "samples" is what you called your Stack) to see the dependency graph.

 ## Backend Configuration

 It is important to realise that Snap CD's goal is *orchestration* and that it therefore only stores data that supports that goal.
 It *does not* for example store your highly sensitive and business-critical state files; this remains fully in your control and is determined by the backend config your terrafom code uses.
 If no backend is configured (as is typically the case in a pure reusable module) terraform/opentofu will use a local state file.
 What this means in the context of Snap CD is that your Runner will store the state on its local storage.
 If you only have one Runner in a single place and are happy to have the state files live there, then this approach is perfectly legitimate.
 However, the more robust approach is of course is to use remote backends, such as Azure Storage Accounts or AWS S3.
 The way this is configured in terraform/opentofu is in the `terraform` block, e.g:

+### Typical Backend Configuration

 ```hcl
 terraform {